AriFordsham/GHCWiki/fixing-exceptions.md

 How strict can `catch# m f s` be?
 See `Note [Exceptions and strictness]` in `Demand`.
 The `ExnStr` business is pretty horrible.

+Making `catch#` strict made a significant perf difference in libraries: see comment:4 of [\#10712](https://gitlab.haskell.org//ghc/ghc/issues/10712).
+Maybe indeed adding `catchThrowIO` as David suggests above, making it strict, and using it in the libraries in place of `catch` , would be the way to go.

 We know several things:

 1. If `m s` diverges (without throwing an exception), then `catch# m f s` diverges.